Monday Accidents & Lessons Learned: Review of a Comprehensive Review

 you will frequently be disappointed.
 If you expect that sailors and officers

 in what they need to do.
-In most cases, you would be much better off to
+In most cases, you would be much better off

-spend time and energy avoiding putting people in a crisis situation.
+spending time and energy avoiding putting people in a crisis situation.

 My father was a fighter ace in World War II.
-One of the things he learned as he watched a majority of the young fighter pilots die in their first month or even first week of combat was that there was no substitute for experience in arial combat.
-Certainly early combat experience led to the death of some poor pilots or those who just couldn’t get the feel of leading an aircraft with their shots.
+One of the things he learned as he watched a majority of the young fighter pilots die in their first month or even first week of combat was that there was no substitute for experience in aerial combat.
+Certainly, early combat experience led to the death of some poor pilots or those who just couldn’t get the feel of leading an aircraft with their shots.
 But he also observed that inexperienced good pilots also fell victim to the more experienced Luftwaffe pilots.
 If a pilot could gain experience (proficiency), then their chances of surviving the next mission increased dramatically.